AltamashShaikh/custom-autocomplete/README.md

 The plugin can be highly customizable as on select of element from list or before and after the ajax request is made

-You need to add the following method to act as a callback on select of element
+You need to add the following method to act as a callback on select of element(use this in both the cases)

 	function add_hidden_options(dis,form){
 	/*